emagiz/emdocs/referenceguide/regex-pattern-file-list-filter.md

+---
+id: regex-pattern-file-list-filter
+title: Regex pattern file list filter
-# Regex pattern file list filter
+sidebar_label: Regex pattern file list filter
+---
 #### File filter that matches the name of the file against a regular expression.
 File filter that matches the name of the file against a pattern that is described by a regular expression.